AmrinKareem/PARIS3D/README.md

 ## Quick-Demo
 ### Download pretrained checkpoints
-You can find the pre-trained checkpoint from [here](https://huggingface.co/Amrinkar/PARIS3D).
+You can find the pre-trained checkpoints from [here](https://huggingface.co/Amrinkar/PARIS3D).

 ### Inference
 After downloading the checkpoint file, you can use the following command to run inference for them.